hbk-bs/documentation-2024-hannahsoophie/README.md

-This website is a documentation of my three projects for the digital design course, summer semester 2024.
+This website is a documentation of my (Hannah Flintermann) three projects for the digital design course, summer semester 2024.
 The projects all revolve around the topic of artifical Intelligence.

 Project 1: Omas Jugendwortübersetzer: https://omasjugendwortuebersetzer.netlify.app